dinhsang031/Employee_Attrition_Predictor/README.md

 | Mức Phụ cấp           | 0.017186                 |
 | Loại hợp đồng         | 0.016623                 |

-## Web Interface

-An HTML interface will be provided to:

-1. Upload an Excel file (similar format to the original, but without the "Đang làm việc" column).
-2. Run the prediction model on the uploaded data.
-3. Display the attrition predictions.

 ## Model Comparison Results (Default Parameters)